DiamondLightSource/DosNa/README.md

 ### Sage
 When sage backend is used, a configuration file will be required, see `sage.sample.conf` as an example.

+### S3
+This backend will use the user aws credentials (located in `~/.aws/credentials`), please make sure you have configured aws credentials before using the s3 backend.

 ## Basic Usage